cmetz/sfdx-plugin-easymerge/README.md

 SFDX plugin which reformats metadata for easier merge and conflict handling.

+Alpha release!

-Alpha release, currently it only orders the plattformActionList items by name on the layouts.
+Currently it only orders and collapses the plattformActionList on the layouts by hooking into sfdx retrieve.

 [![Version](https://img.shields.io/npm/v/sfdx-plugin-easymerge.svg)](https://npmjs.org/package/sfdx-plugin-easymerge)
 [![Greenkeeper](https://badges.greenkeeper.io/cmetz/sfdx-plugin-easymerge.svg)](https://greenkeeper.io/)